Rahma Landy Sjahruddin

-Rahma Landy Sjahruddin (born October 19, 1982) popularly known as Rahma Landy is an Indonesian-Irish actress, TV presenter, dentist, fashion model and a beauty pageant titleholder who won the title of Puteri Indonesia Lingkungan 2006.
-She represented Indonesia at the Miss International 2007 pageant in Japan, where she placed as the Top 15 semi-finalist, became the third Indonesian to be called as Miss International Finalists after Treesye Ratri Nugraheni Astuti who placed for the first time in Miss International 1976 and Indri Hapsari Suharto who won 2nd Runner-up in respective Miss International 1977.
+Rahma Landy Sjahruddin (born October 19, 1982) popularly known as Rahma Landy is an Indonesian-Irish actress, TV presenter, dentist, fashion model and beauty pageant titleholder who won the title of Puteri Indonesia Pariwisata 2006.
+She represented Indonesia at the Miss International 2007 pageant in Japan, placing among the Top 15 semi-finalists, and becoming the third Indonesian to be called as Miss International Finalists after Treesye Ratri Nugraheni Astuti who placed for the first time in Miss International 1976 and Indri Hapsari Suharto who won 2nd Runner-up in Miss International 1977.

 Early life and education

-Rahma was born in Jakarta – Indonesia to an Javanese-Irish parents, who has been living in Australia and Lebanon.
+Rahma was born in Jakarta – Indonesia to a Javanese-Irish parents, who has been living in Australia and Lebanon.
 In 2005, before joining Puteri Indonesia, she won Wajah Femina, hold by Femina (Indonesia) magazine.
 She holds a master degree in Doctor of Dentistry (DDent) from Trisakti University, Jakarta, Indonesia.
 Now she is currently work as a dentist.